USASOC Best Squad Competition Pool Event

-B-roll of soldiers from across United States Army Special Operations Command, participate in a pool event as part of USASOC's Best Squad Competition, Fort Bragg, North Carolina, Aug.
+B-roll of soldiers from the John F. Kennedy Special Warfare Center and School (SWCS) based out of Fort Bragg, North Carolina, participate in a team relay event as part of the United States Army Special Operations Command’s (USASOC) Best Squad Competition at Fort Bragg, North Carolina, Aug.
 4, 2025.
-The USASOC Best Squad Competition highlights the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination and their mastery of warfighting fundamentals, including marksmanship, physical fitness across a week of competition at Fort Bragg, North Carolina, Aug.
-4 – 8.
-The winning squad will move along to compete against the Army’s best, during the U.S. Army Best Squad Competition, Oct.
-2 – 12, 2025. ( U.S. Army video by Sgt.
-Benjamin Castro)
+The USASOC Best Squad Competition showcases the excellence of the Army’s Special Operations Forces as they demonstrate grit, determination, and mastery of warfighting fundamentals—including marksmanship and physical fitness—over a week of competition at Fort Bragg, North Carolina, from August 4–8.
+The winning squad will advance to compete against the Army’s best during the U.S. Army Best Squad Competition, scheduled for October 2–12, 2025.
+(U.S. Army video by Sgt.
+Brianna Ledezma)

 |Date Taken: